cloudnativeessentials/dra-tutorial/README.md

 daemonset.apps/dranet created (dry run)
 ```

-A ResourceSlice would be created similar to the following:
+A ResourceSlice would be created similar to the following: <br>

 ```yaml
 apiVersion: resource.k8s.io/v1